 A large part of this is accomplished through their peer-assisted recovery support.
 SOS peer support specialists often help individuals with the following:

 …just to name a few!

 SOS also partners with the Recovery Friendly Workplace Initiative to empower a growing number of organizations to provide support for those in addiction recovery.
 The Community Development Finance Authority (CDFA) received a one-time $1M appropriation to administer grant funds to nonprofits to deliver Recovery Friendly Workplace programming.

 SOS was selected as one of these organizations, meaning they work closely with employers and their teams to implement workplace addiction recovery programs.

-Above all, SOS focuses on creating a community for those affected by addiction—including individuals in recovery, loved ones of those in recovery, those who may still be struggling with substance misuse, and community allies.
+Above all, SOS focuses on creating a community for those affected by addiction.
+This includes individuals in recovery, loved ones of those in recovery, those who may still be struggling with substance misuse, and community allies.
 The organization aims to eliminate the stigma around SUD and ensure people get the support and treatment they need.

 Are you interested in learning more about our partnership with SOS?
 Please contact us, and we’ll happily share what else has worked for our team!

-Or, if you’re ready to implement a workplace addiction recovery program for your organization, reach out to SOS Recovery Community Organization to get started today.
-Both organizations have been wonderful to work with and have educated us significantly on how to effectively support our team members in recovery.
+Ready to implement one of the best workplace addiction recovery programs for your organization?
+Reach out to SOS Recovery Community Organization.
+Both organizations have been wonderful to work with.
+They have educated us significantly on how to effectively support our team members in recovery.